chedim/cliffhanger/README.md

 A violation of `must` statements at any time will cause the application to print the violated statement and mutation trace to stderr and exit with errror code 1.

+# Inter-library communication and FFI
+Cliffhanger libraries are loaded into separate cliffhanger processes that communicate changes in their data graphs using network sockets.
+This allows running cliffhanger applications using computational clusters distributed across LAN as well as the Internet.
+Hosted libraries can be used to protect intellectual property as well as an API for commercial services.
+Refer to FFI.md for protocol details.

 # Appendix A: Standard preamble
 ## Inputs